By default, all new tablespaces that you create in an Exadata Cloud Service database are encrypted.

 Values of this parameter are as follows.

-Any tablespace created will be transparently encrypted with the AES128 algorithm unless a different algorithm is specified on the
+During creation, tablespaces are transparently encrypted with the AES128 algorithm unless a different algorithm is specified in the

-Tablespaces created in a Database Cloud Service database will be transparently encrypted with the AES128 algorithm unless a different algorithm is specified on the
+Tablespaces created in an Exadata Cloud Service database are transparently encrypted with the AES128 algorithm unless a different algorithm is specified in the

-Tablespaces are not transparently encrypted and are only encrypted if the
+During creation, tablespaces are not transparently encrypted by default, and are only encrypted if the